 Any member of the public may nominate a candidate (excepting oneself).
-The candidate’s immediate sphere of activity should be in the Arab world.
-This year, the Ibn Rushd Fund has set an age limit to ensure the appreciation of a young activist, so candidates must not be older than 40 years.
+The candidate’s immediate sphere of activity should be the Arab world.

 The award is financed exclusively by the Ibn Rushd Fund members’ fees and donations.

-Please fill out the form on our website for your nomination and include a justification for nomination and, if known, a short vita of the candidate, and submit these data by mail, e-mail or fax to the address below.
+Please fill out the form on our website for your nomination and include a justification for nomination and a short vita of the candidate, and submit these data by mail, e-mail or fax to the address below.
 Nominations can be in Arabic, German, French or English.
-The deadline for nomination is June 1, 2012.
+The deadline for nomination is June 15, 2013.

 The Prize includes a 2500 Euro award which is financed exclusively by membership fees and members’ donations.

-The Ibn Rushd Prize is to be presented during a public ceremony at the end of November 2012 in Berlin.
+The Ibn Rushd Prize will be presented in a public ceremony on November 15, 2013 in Berlin.

-Previous winners of the Ibn Rushd Award: Ibn Rushd Prize
+Previous winners of the Ibn Rushd Prize: Ibn Rushd Prize